-Public Awareness/Environmental Education
+2. Public Awareness/Environmental Education

-Audubon Portland the ·cooperation with Metropolitan Wildlife Refuge System, local jurisdictions, state and federal agencies, and other groups, Metro will carry-out an extensive public awareness and environmental education program to promote the Greenspaces Program and to protect and preserve urban wetlands and wildlife habitat.
+In cooperation with the Portland Audubon Society's Metropolitan Wildlife Refuge System, local jurisdictions, state and federal agencies, and other groups, Metro will carry-out an extensive public awareness and environmental education program to promote the Greenspaces Program and to protect and preserve urban wetlands and wildlife habitat.